 # app/controllers/posts_controller.rb def new_publication end def publish if PublishPost.perform(params) redirect else render :new_publication end end def unpublish UnpublishPost.perform(params) redirect end

 The first thing that comes to mind is how errors are handled and displayed in the view.
 You'll most likely have to tweak your

 _form.html.erb partial to display errors appropriately because the service object doesn't match the Rails approach like ActiveRecord does.
 To handle errors, you might:

 ActiveModel::Validationsto your service

-With time, devs using service objects will probably end up with a solution that they'll apply on all their views.
+With time, devs using service objects will probably end up with a solution that they'll apply to all their views.
 From experience, this is rarely the case and multiple implementations of error handling or forms are spread across the codebase.
-Devs spend time going against Rails just to accomodate the use of service objects.
+Devs spend time going against Rails just to accommodate the use of service objects.

 I admit this one is not inherently a service object flaw.
 You could use service objects with dedicated RESTful routes.
 I generally see this implementation paired with service objects for some reason.
 The

 posts_controller now has three more actions and is likely to grow when you want to archive, review or approve a post.
 This is likely to make the controller difficult to maintain in the future.